 Permanent exhibition

 The permanent exhibition entitled “Camp Vught: seven seasons and 32,000 stories” presents the history of Camp Vught through many personal stories and objects.
 As many as 30 different nationalities are represented in these stories.
 Because the stories live on.
+A hand-out is available at the desk (German, Italian, French, Portuguese and Spanish) for € 3,95.

 Introduction